ibm-cloud-docs/devsecops/devsecops-evidence.md

 ## Evidence creation
 {: #cd-devsecops-evidence-creation}

 Evidence differs from artifacts that are created by pipeline stage steps, such as unit test results, or XML or JSON files.
-Each task must report to several tools that handle Evidence such as creating, formatting, and storing evidence.
+Each task must report to several tools that handle evidence such as creating, formatting, and storing evidence.

 Any generic test, check, or scan can produce evidence within a pipeline stage by using the steps within DevSecOps tools or pipelines that are shown in the following image.
 The DevSecOps tools must be able to receive the result of the task, create the evidence, and then store it in the evidence locker.